Ghirensics/ghiro/docs/src/usage/appliance.rst

 .. image:: ../_images/appliance_05.png

-When the appliance is imported you will see it in virtual machines list (don’t worry if you don’t have alle the machines listed in the screenshots, I am sorry but I have many):
+When the appliance is imported you will see it in virtual machines list (don’t worry if you don’t have all the machines listed in the screenshots, I am sorry but I have many):

 .. image:: ../_images/appliance_06.png